kevin-bruton/autoinvesting/README.md

 and then can be used to deploy with the commands:
 `make deploy-front`
 `make deploy-back`
+or just
+`make deploy`
+to deploy both back and front.
 The waitress service must be previously setup
 This was meant to be run on an Ubuntu server